 Just like this:

-Being stopped by police can be a particularly stressful experience.
+Being stopped by police can be a particularly stressful experience, especially if you’re not a law student.
 An innocent individual can easily get tricked into self-incriminating themselves as the police officer badgers and pries for information.

 Memorizing laws and and statutes can go a long way, however, having a business card handy, that states your rights for you, is much more convenient, especially when under the stress of a police stop.